Assessment Process and Fees

 How much does it cost?

-A developmental assessment including all components outlined is $2200 incl GST.
+The cost is $1600 incl GST.
 Full payment is required 7 days prior to the initial appointment.

 Sign up below for information on upcoming Mighty Willows workshops, and for updates on the waitlist opening dates.
 We only send emails occasionally, and only to share information on our services.